dannyberns/android-gamesInfo/README.md

 # Games Info - Android Course Project

-An android application made during Android course - The application provides easy to access and well arranged information about video games such as rating, summary, date released, screenshots and more!
+An android application made during Android course, HIT, semester C - The application provides easy to access and well arranged information about video games such as rating, summary, date released, screenshots and more!